 In connection with his appointment as our Chief Executive Officer in July 2022, Mr. Carpenter received one-time equity grants as follows: (i) 400,000 PRSUs, which will have the opportunity to vest quarterly from the date of grant (July 6, 2022) through the 10th anniversary of the date of grant or an earlier change of control of the company, subject to and in accordance with the achievement of certain stock-price hurdles (ranging from \$5.00 to \$15.00 per share) on or prior to such date; and (ii) options to purchase 500,000 shares of Common Stock, with a per-share exercise price equal to \$2.50, which will vest in equal annual installments on July 6, 2023, 2024, 2025 and 2026.
 Each of these award agreements provides for certain treatment upon a qualifying termination of service and/or change of control.
 The award agreement evidencing the grant of PRSUs to Mr. Carpenter provides that (a) if we terminate Mr. Carpenter's service without cause or if Mr. Carpenter resigns or terminates as a result of death or disability (as defined in the Carpenter Agreements), the PRSUs will become vested based on actual achievement of the stock price hurdles during the period beginning on the most recent vesting date preceding the date of termination and ending on the date of such termination, and (b) if a change of control occurs, the PRSUs will become vested by applying the per-share price paid in connection with the change of control as the stock price hurdle for purposes of determining attainment of performance goals.
-With respect to the option grant, if Mr. Carpenter Agreements), in either case within 12 months following a change of control, then subject to Mr. Carpenter's timely execution of a release of claims in favor of the company, any unvested portion of the options will fully vest upon such termination and Mr. Carpenter will have 90 days thereafter (or until the options' 10-year expiration date, if earlier) to exercise any vested options.
+With respect to the option grant, if Mr. Carpenter's service with the company is terminated by the company without cause or by Mr. Carpenter for good reason (each as defined in the Carpenter Agreements), in either case within 12 months following a change of control, then subject to Mr. Carpenter will have 90 days thereafter (or until the options' 10-year expiration date, if earlier) to exercise any vested options.